Ribocentre-switch/Ribocentre-switch.github.io/docs/FMN.md

     <li class="day">
      <div class="events">
-       <p style="width: 380px;">Discovery of ribocil by phenotypic screen and the crystal structure of which bound to FMN riboswitch</p>
+       <p >Discovery of ribocil by phenotypic screen and the crystal structure of which bound to FMN riboswitch</p>
        <div class="date"><a href="https://pubmed.ncbi.nlm.nih.gov/26416753/" target="_blank">2015</a><sup>[9]</sup></div>
      </div>
     </li>